andrasq/node-qfifo/README.md

 requires the file to already exist.
 All fifos can both read and write.
 Creating a new QFifo is a fast, it only allocates the object; the fifo must still be `open`-ed before use.

+If `accessmode` is an object, it may contain the following settings:
+- `readSize`: how many bytes to read at a time
+- `writeSize`: TBD
+- `writeDelay`: TBD

 ### fifo.open( callback(err, fd) )

 Open the file for use by the fifo.
 Returns the file descriptor used or the open error.